What to include on your website for the construction professional

 When defining our Ideal customer we need to think about i.e. the location, budget, personality type of our ideal customer and other similar characteristics that our ideal customers share.

 “Debra and Jerry.
 Have two young kids live in upscale neighbourhood both have a six figure income, have contemporary tastes, busy lives and enjoy their downtime with their children.”

 2) Have a Unique Value Proposition (UVP)

-The stats say we have 3 seconds attract our ideal customer or they will bounce.
-Nobody has the time and patience to scroll through content to find how you to bring value to their lives.
-This is why we need an Unique Value Proposition (UVP).
+We have 3 seconds attract our ideal customer or they will bounce.
+Because nobody has the time and patience to scroll through content to find how you to bring value to their lives.
+We need to be upfront and be concise with our value communication – we need an Unique Value Proposition (UVP).

 Example of UVP:

 Visitors to coming to your website either have a problem that needs solving or are or in the research phase before starting their project.
 They are trying to understand what needs to be done in their project and if you can help.

 Having clearly defined services and helpful content for that service will demonstrate trust to your ideal that you can solve their problem.
 Also, will customers find us on Google with service related searches.